 Restricted to Non-thesis students in the Fitness Science.

-Masters students enroll in a practicum under the supervision of their thesis supervisor.
+KAHS Masters students enroll in a practicum under the supervision of their thesis supervisor.
 The practicum involves 10 hours per week for 1 term.
 Practicum work is limited to the training necessary for students to carry out their thesis research successfully, and may involve such activities as library research, conducting and assisting in experiments, data analysis and the preparation of written reports.
-The practicum is taken in the first year of study and must be successfully completed before enrolling in KAHS 5410.
+KAHS 5400 practicum is taken in the first year of study and must be successfully completed before enrolling in KAHS 5410.

 This course provides a common base of elementary statistical techniques.
 Topics include probability, one and two-sample inference, the analysis of binary data, ANOVA, and an introduction to regression models.
 Students are also responsible for learning a statistical program and presenting the methodological aspects of a paper from their research area.

 Epidemiological and analytical methods are introduced and applied to a database.
 This course will cover basic issues of database design, and guidelines for confidentiality and privacy.
 Particular attention will be paid to the principles and application of multivariate statistical methods for data analysis.
 Students will be encouraged to apply these techniques to a database of their choice.